-You will be provided with a unique identification number enabling you to log in to TSEG's report portal (star.relyplatform.com/report) after submitting your disclosure via phone.
+You will be provided with a unique identification number enabling you to log in to TSEG's report portal after submitting your disclosure via phone.
 The report portal will provide access to the status of your report and a confidential Message Board to remain in contact with TSEG (even if you are anonymous).
 You can then communicate directly with TSEG via the report portal whilst continuing to remain anonymous, if you wish.